-Tonight’s Occasion: 2019 Pinot Grigio (Albini Vineyards, Sonoma) by Passagio Wines (@passaggio_wines), San Francisco CA
+Tonight’s Occasion: 2019 Pinot Grigio (Albini Vineyards, Sonoma) by Passaggio Wines, San Francisco CA

 Clear hypnotic copper color (skin fermented).
 Bright, slightly weighted nose which immediately presents a beautiful aromatic bouquet of passion fruit, honeysuckle and stone fruits especially ripe sweet cherries that remind me of Pinot Noir from Santa Rita Hills.
 Swirl vigorously to intensify the nose.